 The short answer to your question is that it is definitely possible to get a mortgage if you changed jobs recently.
-In fact, for many applicants, changing jobs should not impact your loan application at all and may even help you qualify if you make more money at your new job.
-While most people who changed jobs recently can qualify for a mortgage, there are several points to keep in mind, including potential exceptions.
+In fact, for many applicants, changing jobs should not impact your loan application at all and may even help you qualify if you earn more money at your new job.

-What if my new job has a trial or probationary period?
-Some new jobs have an initial trial or probationary period before the job becomes permanent.
-For example, your new position may have a three or six month trial period to make sure that you can successfully perform the job responsibilities.
-Most lenders require that the trial or probationary period has ended before you can qualify for a mortgage.
+Your new job has a trial or probationary period.
+Some new jobs have an initial trial or probationary period before the position becomes permanent.
+For example, your new position may have a six month trial period to make sure that you can successfully perform your job responsibilities.
+Most lenders require that the trial or probationary period has ended before you are eligible for a mortgage.